 Note: GRE Subject Tests and GRE Personal Potential Index reports are NOT required, but accepted, as part of the application process

-The Statement of Purpose that is submitted to the UGA Graduate School during the application process can be the same as the Personal Statement requested on the ILS form, as long as the length and content are within the stated guidelines.
-We highly recommend that your statement include the following at the very least:
+The Statement of Purpose submitted to the UGA Graduate School during the application process can be the same as the Personal Statement requested on the ILS form, as long as the length and content are within the stated guidelines.
+We highly recommend that the statement include the following at the very least:

 - your reason(s) for pursuing graduate study

-- your interests (e.g. names of faculty, interdisciplinary groups, and/or graduate programs)
+- your interests (e.g., names of faculty, interdisciplinary groups, graduate programs, and research interests)

-- any special circumstances of which you wish to make us aware
+- any exceptional circumstances of which you wish to make us aware

 - if applicable, explanations for any perceived deficiencies in your application